oncodash/oncodash/INSTALL.md

 python manage.py populate -p /path/to/indication_table.csv
 ```

-6.opulate a test database with clinical data and real timeline data. "\<clinical filepath\>" is the path of clinical data file and can be downloaded from eduuni. "\<timeline filepath\>" is the timeline data file and can be downloaded from the eduuni repository (DECIDER/Clinical Data/timeline.csv). **The expected column separator is ";"**.
+6. Populate a test database with clinical data and real timeline data. "\<clinical filepath\>" is the path of clinical data file and can be downloaded from eduuni. "\<timeline filepath\>" is the timeline data file and can be downloaded from the eduuni repository (DECIDER/Clinical Data/timeline.csv). **The expected column separator is ";"**.
 The uploading takes several minutes, to shorten it you can reduce the timeline file by removing some lines.
 ```sh
 python manage.py import_timelinerecords_and_clinicaldata -clinicalpath <clinical filepath> -timelinepath <timeline filepath>
 ```